eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 Impex is a [hybris](http://hybris.com) specific language in top of SQL to import/export data .

-The lack of tools makes things difficult when working with Impex, in fact some available options are :
+The lack of tools make things difficult when working with Impex, in fact some available options are :

 - Web console offered by hybris:
 	- Pros: Syntax highlighting, validation, execution.